Nocturnal tornado: Notable examples

+An extremely violent and destructive EF5 tornado in Greensburg, Kansas on May 4, 2007.

 A violent EF4 tornado in Dayton, Ohio on May 27, 2019.

-A violent and deadly nocturnal EF4 tornado in Somerset, Kentucky on May 16, 2025.

 An extremely violent EF5 tornado near Enderlin, North Dakota on June 20, 2025.

 The 2015 Garland EF4 tornado illuminated by power flashes.

-Downtown Mayfield after a horrific EF4 tornado tore through town.
+Downtown Mayfield after a destructive EF4 tornado tore through town.

 Dozens of notable examples of nocturnal tornadoes have occurred.
 The 1953 Flint–Beecher tornado, an F5 tornado, killed 116 people.
 During the 1955 Great Plains tornado outbreak, two F5 tornadoes killed 100 people in total near the Oklahoma and Kansas border.
 On June 8th 1966, during the tornado outbreak sequence of June 1966, an F5 tornado tore through the suburban areas of Topeka, Kansas, killing 16 people.
 In 1987, the 1987 Saragosa tornado (an F4 tornado) killed 30 in Saragosa, Texas.
 In 1991, a weak but significant waterspout tracked near Lake Okeechobee.
 A photograph, captured by Fred Smith of this tornado showing the funnel beside a lightning strike became one of the most famous images captured of a tornado.

 In 2007, the Greensburg tornado destroyed nearly all structures in Greensburg, Kansas killing 11, and was the first tornado rated EF5 since the implementation of the Enhanced Fujita scale.
 During the 2008 Super Tuesday tornado outbreak, multiple violent tornadoes occurred after dark.
 In December of 2015, the 2015 Garland tornado tore through the Dallas suburban areas into Garland and Rowlett, killing 10.